-We confront our computations with the bound (\ref{eq:nd-e}).
-According to \cref{fig:T2K1showerEE} (right panel), the $MD_{ee}$ scenario with $m_N < 6$ MeV is disfavored at about $2\sigma$ level in the whole range of $c\tau^0$.
+We confront the predictions with the bound (\ref{eq:nd-e}).
+According to \cref{fig:T2K1showerEE} (right panel), the $M_N D_{ee}$ scenario with $m_N < 6$ MeV is disfavored at about $2\sigma$ level in the whole range of $c\tau^0$.
 The bound weakens with the increase of $m_N$.\\

-$(c)$ For small $W_{ee}$, the final $e^+ e^-$ state can also be misidentified with $\gamma-$shower.
-In passing, we note that in such case the bounds on $1\gamma$ shower search of new physics by NOMAD, ND280, PS191, MINERvA can also be applied (see for instance \cref{eq:ngammaND,eq:mv-gamma/ee_LE}).
-In what follows we employ such data in order to present results of the direct test with $\xi = \gamma$.\\
+For small $W_{ee}$, the final $e^+ e^-$ state can also be mis-identified with $\gamma-$shower.
+In such a case the bounds on $1\gamma-$shower searches of new physics by NOMAD, ND280, PS191, MINER$\nu$A can be applied (see for instance \cref{eq:ngammaND,eq:mv-gamma/ee_LE}). \\